meefik/meefik.github.io/pages/neux/index.md

 footer: false
 ---

 [NEUX](https://github.com/meefik/neux) is a nifty ecosystem for user experience development.
 It is a JavaScript frontend micro-library with reactivity states and views.
-The library has features and tools are suitable for building small single-page applications (SPA) or isolated UI components.
+The library has features and tools are suitable for building single-page applications (SPA).

 Here are the main concepts behind NEUX: